blade-ui-kit/blade-icons/README.md

 When referencing icons with the [Blade directive](#directives) or [helper](#helper) you can omit the prefix to reference icons from the `default` set.

+When an icon in the default set has a name which collides with a prefix from a set then the icon from the set is retrieved first.

 ### Default Classes

 You can optionally define classes which will be applied to every icon by filling in the `class` setting in your `blade-icons.php` config file: